Update 22/4/21 – Just gave the guide a bit of a clean-up and added a few new items in preparation for a presentation I am giving soon. Enjoy #phdlife

 In recent times, I’ve started to think about self-care from the perspective of specific groups such as students on clinical placements, students working towards a career in the helping professions, students in the creative arts.
 Thinking about self-care from the perspective of a specific group requires you to think about the unique challenges that are facing that group.

 Thus I am happy today to be presenting our third version of the Self-Care for PhD students.

 A PhD is a uniquely stressful and rewarding process.
 If appropriate to someone’s goals and talents, then I totally recommend doing one.
 But I am also aware, having done one, and co-supervised a couple that they aren’t a ‘walk in the park’.
 There are stressors and challenges unique to the experience of completing a PhD.

 So this Self-Care Guide for PhD Students addresses a few things:

 - Some recommendations from me, from my own experience, on things you can do to make the experience more rewarding.

-- Some recommendations (based on my reading of the fairly scant literature) of the individually modifiable factors that predict PhD completion
+- Some recommendations (based on my reading of the fairly scant literature) of the individually modifiable factors that predict PhD completion and satisfaction

 - All the self-care strategies that appear in other self-care documents that we create